-a target identifier: i.e. the <node> resource of the Field Domain Node
+a target identifier: i.e. the <node> resource of the Field Domain Node;

 a target Network (e.g. 3GPP) for which the traffic patterns of the Node are applicable

 a set of TP parameters as indicated in table 8.3.5.2-1.